 If you haven’t yet incorporated a toy into your missionary routine, I highly encourage you to get started.
 You’re not the only vulva-owner who needs clitoral stimulation to experience orgasm—most do!
 Penetration, even great penetration, simply isn’t enough because the tip of the penis isn’t hitting that precious, magical button.
 (AKA, your clitoris.)

 That’s when a little toy can become your best friend.
-Slide a bullet vibrator between you and your partner, or opt for a hands-free toy, like the Eva II from Dame.
+Slide a bullet vibrator between you and your partner, or opt for a hands-free toy, like the Dame Eva.
 Many people find that adding in a bit of “buzz” can be enough to make missionary sex more sensational (if you know what I mean).

 You might also consider implementing an arousal oil—Foria’s Awaken Arousal Oil with CBD is a great option because it uses broad-spectrum CBD oil to help stimulate blood flow, which is a crucial element for arousal.
 Because this can ultimately enhance clitoral sensitivity, you’ll find that you’re better able to focus on those “feel-good” sensations… and increase your change of orgasming in missionary.